meetalva/alva/CONTRIBUTING.md

 ## Setup for contributors

-To add a contribution to Alva (improve its features, fix issues), get the source of the application itself, and if you don't already have a Alva compatible styleguide, the kickstart styleguide (designkit):
+To add a contribution to Alva (improve its features, fix issues), get the source of the application itself, and if you don't already have a Alva compatible styleguide, the kickstart styleguide (alva-design):

 1. Clone the [alva](https://github.com/meetalva/alva) repository: